jeffdoolittle/jeffdoolittle.github.com/src/content/blog/2020-11-06-leadership-style-matrix.md

 ## Managerial

 Managerial leadership provides much needed clarity but neglects to cultivate empowerment.
-Trust can grow in such an environment since clarity enables the making and keeping of agreements.{% include fnref.html x=2 %}
+Trust can grow in such an environment since clarity enables the making and keeping of agreements.[^2]

 This style can work well when standardized practices provide clear [value creation](/2020/11/04/software-leadership-distilled#value-creators) expectations.
 Managerial leaders provide additional clarity by defining and refining processes and practices where standardized practices do not exist.